oscar-bender-stone/honors-thesis/source/1_introduction.typ

 #import "template/ams-article.typ": todo

-= Introduction

-#todo[Create a stronger connection to the fact that the papers I read were
-  ONLINE.
-This is crucial!]

-Undergraduates are taught many things in lecture, books, and papers, but there is one unspoken truth: researchers have extremely _diverse_ communities.
+#todo[Provide concrete example of how logic connects fields together.]
+In my journey to become a researcher, I have learned a profound lesson: research is culminated through diverse communities.
 Each community has their own approaches, their own conferences, and their own formatting.
 They even have a distinct preference to chalk, dry erase marker, or neither.
-For a long time, I didn't notice this aspect about research.
-I started my mathematics journey in secondary education, independently reading papers from set theory, logic, and more.
-I was fortunate to have vast archives available on the internet, but my ability to _collaborate_ in research was limited.
-This quickly changed in college[TODO: maybe make this a stronger sentence?].
-Everywhere I went, I saw the multitude of research groups, from those mentioned in lecture to the experiences I worked in to the faculty panels in the COSMOS math club.
-I worked in several research groups and found how rich and fulfilling each was.
-This fundamentally changed my perception of research as a whole.
-I learned that diversity _drives_ research, including in the sciences, liberal arts, and many more subjects I have hardly explored.

-#todo[clean up transitions with examples]

-Because of how diverse research is, these communities are extremely independent and build separate repositories of knowledge.
+These distinctions are strengths and foster progress.
+I didn't understand these communities in my early mathematical journey, which I initiated in secondary school.
+I read from a variety of mathematical fields, including geometry, logic, and set theory.
+I was inspired by how logicians bridge seemingly distant fields in unexpected ways.
+My research journey has sought to expand these bridges, encouraging interdisciplinary work.

+Bridging research between these communities, however, was harder than I expected.
 For example, I wrote a poster for a cryptography class, concerning an MIT researcher who created programs of common crytographic schemes and mathematically proved their correctness.
 I met this researcher at a conference and discovered that _neither_ knew about the other!
-They provided their own contributions, but I initially assumed that _everyone_ contributing to cryptography work on common projects.
+They provided their own contributions, but I initialy assumed that _everyone_ contributing to cryptography work on common projects.
 As another example, during my time in the Budapest Semesters in Mathematics, I adopted a key tool in program verification to find proofs for a combinatorial problem.
 According to my advisor, that approach had _never_ been considered before in his group.
 The boundaries between these communities isn't so clear, and it seems to take years to begin to _remotely_ find them.

 #todo[cite main claims about journals/research communities/etc as needed]